PanasSubedi/suvcs/README.md

 # SuVCS - A simple version control system

 SuVCS is a simple version control system made as a personal project to understand how version control systems work.
+The program is in progress at the moment.
+More functionalities are being added.

 ## Use